samanthamoss87/Project-1/README.md

 </div>

 <!-- add your stories - how your user will feel about the site -->
-- I would like to be confident in using this website so finding all common attributes in the physical locations I would expect to see them.
 - As a company i would like to see what relevant experience the consultancy company has in my area of business.
-- I would like to see what sectors the consultancy company specialise in.
+- I would like to see what Sectors the consultancy company specialise in.
-- As a customer looking at optimising my business's profitability and growth I would like to see what services they offer throughout my business.
+- As a customer looking at optimising my business's profitabilitly and Growth i would like to see what services they offer throughout my business.
-- Whilst visiting a consultancy website, i want to navigate through their services and industry sectors seamlessly and have a direct link to contacting them on every page.
+- While visiting a consultancy website, i want to Navigate through their services and Industry sectors seamlessly and have a direct link to contacting them on every page.
-- I want to be able to contact the consultancy company with direct open-ended questions based upon the content i have read.
+- I want to be able to contact the consultancy company with direct open-ended questions.
-- I would want an understanding of the company background and experience in the relevant subject areas.
+- I would want a understanding of the company background and experience in all areas.
 - I want to be able to review the site and get the detail i need easily without reading huge amount of text.
 - Where i want to, i want to be able to get more detail on the specific areas i am interested.
 - As a company i want to be able to the site where ever i am in on any form device and get a easy fluent way to navigate, find the information easy and have high-lighted points as my time is sparse.